 For Protestants, particularly those influenced by the ideas of John Calvin, the Protestant ethic was that obedience to God's will demanded energetic and enterprising work in one's occupation or calling.

 Profits under Protestant ethics were morally justified as the reward for this hard work and, so long as they were not casually squandered on luxuries, the making of profit and the achievement of wealth was a just reward for dutiful and energetic work.

 Weber claimed that the Catholic church, in contrast to Protestant ethic, promoted ideas and attitudes that tended to obstruct economic development.
 Catholic doctrine stressed the importance of humility and acceptance of one's position in life, it discouraged pursuit of achievement by suggesting that seeking self-advancement was a distraction from pursuit of a good and moral life in preparation for eternal life after death.

 Max Weber argued that the Protestant Ethic was so strongly supportive of capitalist development that countries where Protestantism became dominant quickly moved ahead of Catholic countries in their level of economic development.

 Books on The Protestant Ethic and the Spirit of

-Baehr, and Gordon C. Wells (Paperback - April 30, 2002)
+Baehr, and Gordon C. Wells.

 Weber's texts examines the long-range influence of the ascetic Protestant sects and churches on American society.